 Called to baptize an apostle

 We know little of Ananias except that he “was a devout observer of the law and highly respected by all the Jews” (Acts 22:12).
 Consider the faith and courage required of Ananias.
-So terrible was Paul’s reputation that even the Jerusalem disciples, veterans of many persecutions, feared to meet Paul when he later attempted to join them (Acts 9:26).
-Knowing Paul’s reputation and authority to inflict terror, Ananias asked the Lord if this was the right man (verses 13-14).
+Paul’s reputation was so bad that even the Jerusalem disciples, veterans of many persecutions, feared to meet Paul when he later wanted to join them (Acts 9:26).
+Knowing Paul’s reputation and authority to inflict terror, Ananias asked the Lord if this was the right person (verses 13-14).
 Assured by Jesus in vision that Paul was indeed the chosen individual, Ananias went into the house.

 Placing his hands on Saul, he said, “Brother Saul, the Lord — Jesus, who appeared to you on the road as you were coming here — has sent me so that you may see again and be filled with the Holy Spirit.”
 Immediately, something like scales fell from Saul’s eyes, and he could see again.
 He got up and was baptized. (verses 17-18)